myanimestream/dolos/_guides/creating-your-own-service.md

 anidb: path.join(__dirname, "src/anidb/index.ts"),
 ```

-This will cause Webpack to generate the file `anidb.js` in the `dist/js` directory.
+This will cause webpack to generate the file `anidb.js` in the `dist/js` directory.
 But for this to take effect we need to restart it first.
 Stop the previous
 `npm run watch` and run the same command again.